Rise-Vision/rise-data-rss/README.md

 The component logs the following events to BQ:

 - **rss-start**: The component receives the start event and commences execution.
-- **rss-update**: The component detected new data in the feed and reported to the consumer.
+- **rss-data-update**: The component detected new data in the feed and reported it to the consumer.
 - **rss-feed-parser-error**: The component was not able to connect to feed-parser.
 - **rss-data-error**: The component received an error from feed-parser.
 The details of the error will be provided as part of the log.